-Office of the Dean of Students

-Winnet Student Life Building, Room S1-10

-1700 Spring Garden Street

-Philadelphia, PA 19130

-(215) 751-8161

-judicial@ccp.edu
+Office of the Dean of Students Winnet Student Life Building Room S1-10 1700 Spring Garden Street Philadelphia, PA 19130 Phone: (215) 751-8161 E-mail: judicial@ccp.edu Complaints may also be filed with employees designated as "Persons With Authority."
+Persons With Authority include the following College employees: President and Vice-Presidents; Deans and Associate Deans; Directors; Department Heads and Associate Department Heads; and Managers.

-The Title IX Coordinator must always be notified when a report of a violation of this policy has been filed with any office, department or employee at the College.
-Allegations of Sexual Misconduct, Relationship Violence, and Stalking will also be reported to the Director of Public Safety when required.
+Allegations of Sexual Assault, Relationship Violence, and Stalking will also be reported to the Director of Public Safety.

-Reporting to Other College Employees
+A. Reporting to Other College Employees

-The College understands that not every individual will be comfortable making a report to the offices or departments outlined above, and some individuals will prefer to report allegations of Sexual Misconduct, Relationship Violence, or Stalking to an employee of the College that he or she trusts.
+The College understands that not every individual will be comfortable making a report to the offices or departments outlined above, and some individuals will prefer to report allegations of potential violations of this policy to an employee of the College that he, she or they trust.
 For example, a student may choose to make a report to their instructor or counselor, or an employee may choose to make a report to their supervisor.

-If a person chooses to make a report to a College employee, he or she must be aware that all College employees (faculty, administrators, and staff) are designated as "Responsible Employees," which means they are required to report to the Title IX Coordinator when they become aware of any alleged violation of this policy affecting the College community.
-Responsible Employees must report to the Title IX Coordinator all relevant details about the alleged violation that the individual has shared, and that the College will need to determine what occurred and to resolve the situation.
+Persons With Authority have a heightened responsibility of ensuring compliance with this policy and are mandated to report any and all allegations of sexual harassment and sexual misconduct to the Title IX Coordinator.
+Persons With Authority must report to the Title IX Coordinator all relevant details about the alleged violation that the individual has shared, and that the College will need to determine what occurred and to resolve the situation.
+All other employees are "Responsible Employees" and are required to report to the Title IX Coordinator complaints of sexual harassment and/or misconduct, of which they become aware.
 The Title IX Coordinator will then address the report in accordance with this policy.